USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - the category of the programme, project or undertaking (strategic A or B);

-- implementation of the programme, project or venture in a consortium;
+- implementation of the programme, project or undertaking in a consortium;

-- whether the programme, project or venture is international.
+- whether the programme, project or undertaking is international.

-The quota rates and detailed criteria forming the basis for calculating the supplementary remuneration are set out in Annex 4 to the aforementioned Order.
+The amount rates and detailed criteria forming the basis for calculating the supplementary remuneration are set out in Appendix No. 4 to the aforementioned Ordinance.

 Method of calculating the hourly or daily rate:

-- The hourly or daily rate of supplementary pay is calculated by dividing the rate of supplementary pay, determined in accordance with the rules described above, by:
+- The hourly or daily rate of supplementary remuneration is calculated by dividing the rate of supplementary remuneration, determined in accordance with the rules described above, by:

 - the number of hours to be worked per month – in the case of an hourly rate;

-– in accordance with the rules laid down in the programme, project or undertaking or, if no such rules are laid down, in the case of an hourly rate by the numbers: 156 (academic staff), 168 (non-academic staff) and in the case of a daily rate by the number 21.
+– in accordance with the rules laid down in the programme, project or undertaking or, if no such rules are laid down – in the case of an hourly rate by the numbers 156 (academic teachers), 168 (employees who are not academic teachers) and in the case of a daily rate by the number 21.

-- Hourly or daily rate of supplementary remuneration for employees (employed under the mode of entrustment of additional tasks) performing roles in the project, programme or undertaking: experienced substantive manager, substantive manager, novice substantive manager, principal contractor, experienced team member, team member, novice team member auxiliary team member, manager, experienced IT specialist, IT specialist, expert in law, public procurement law, consultant, reviewer, science or innovation broker, patent attorney, international expert, is calculated by dividing the sum of the supplementary remuneration and the basic remuneration and additional remuneration determined by the monthly rate resulting from the personal classification of the employee by the numbers: 156 (academic staff), 168 (non-academic staff), and in the case of a daily rate by the number
+- Hourly or daily rate of supplementary remuneration for employees (employed under the entrustment of additional tasks) performing roles in the project, programme or undertaking: experienced substantive manager, substantive manager, junior substantive manager, main contractor, experienced team member, team member, junior team member, auxiliary team member, manager, experienced IT specialist, IT specialist, expert in law, public procurement law, consultant, reviewer, science or innovation broker, patent attorney, international expert, is calculated by dividing the sum of the supplementary remuneration and the basic remuneration and allowances determined by the monthly rate resulting from the personal classification of the employee by the numbers: 156 (academic teachers), 168 (employees who are not academic teachers), and in the case of a daily rate by the number 21.

-- The hourly rates of additional remuneration for employees hired in the mode of entrusting additional tasks, performing the following roles: experienced lecturer, lecturer, lecturer-practitioner, lecturer, tutor, group supervisor, supervisor of student projects, trainer, coach, mentor, are set out in Annex No. 5 to the aforementioned Ordinance.
+- The hourly rates of additional remuneration for employees employed under entrusting additional tasks, performing the following roles: experienced lecturer, lecturer, lecturer-practitioner, lector, tutor, group supervisor, student project supervisor, instructor, trainer, coach, mentor, are set out in Appendix No. 5 to the aforementioned Ordinance.

-The maximum cumulative number of working hours devoted to tasks of a research nature in programmes, projects or undertakings, by a full-time member of staff on secondment, in research/teaching academics group may not exceed 80 hours per month, unless a proportionate reduction in the salary is granted.
+The maximum total number of working hours devoted to tasks of a research nature in programmes, projects or undertakings by a full-time employee on secondment in a research and teaching employment group may not exceed 80 hours per month unless a proportionate reduction in the teaching workload is granted.

-Employees of a public higher education institution shall be entitled to a seniority allowance of 1% of their basic salary for each year of service, to be paid on a monthly basis, starting from the fourth year of service, but not to exceed 20% of their basic salary.
+Employees of a public higher education institution shall be entitled to an allowance for years of service equal to 1% of their basic remuneration for each year of employment, payable monthly from the fourth year of employment, whereas the amount of the allowance cannot exceed 20% of the basic remuneration.

 If entitlement to the allowance or to a higher rate is acquired on the first day of a month, the allowance shall be payable for that month.
 If entitlement to the allowance or to a higher rate of the allowance is acquired on a day other than the first day of a month, the allowance shall be payable from the first day of the month following that in which the entitlement is acquired.

-c) other documented periods regarded under separate legislation as periods determining entitlement to employment.
+c) other documented periods taken into account under separate provisions, such as periods determining employee’s rights.

-When determining the periods entitling to the seniority allowance, no account shall be taken of periods of employment with another employer with whom the employee is or was employed and other periods taken into account with another employer under separate legislation as periods on which the employee’s rights depend.
+When determining the periods entitling to the allowance for years of service, employment periods with other employers, at which the employee is or was employed, and other periods taken into account by other employers based on separate regulations as periods serving as a basis for the employee’s rights will not be taken into account.

 If an employee has more than one employment relationship at the same time, the aforementioned periods shall be taken into account after the employee has submitted a declaration that they were not taken into account with another employer.